Note: This is a guest essay by Nanea Hoffman.

 The “no need to respond” is like a sweet, sweet balm to my chapped ass.
 I know you care, and you’ve taken the pressure off me so I don’t have to also hate myself for being unable to accept your thoughtful offer.

 It’s incredibly affirming to have the suckiness acknowledged.
 No attempts to fix or mitigate – just simple confirmation.
 “Yup.
-This is the shits.
+This is terrible.
 You are correct in your assessment.”
 Thank you for helping me to feel sane.
 Validation is powerful.

 You can’t take my pain any more than I can take yours.
 Wouldn’t it be great if we could do that, though?
 Whoever is most up to it carries the load?
 We could take turns.
 Instead, we remain surgically attached to our special, individually tailored pain.
 Observation theory in physics tells us that the behavior of particles changes when they are observed.
 When I know that you see my pain, it is changed somehow.
 It becomes microscopically more bearable.